Anilkum4r/tone/README.md

-# tone
+# Tone
-In this minor project I have made a circuit which consists of arduino uno ,buzzer ,battery(12v)  and transistor to generate SA RE GA MA PA tones in a loop  with delay of 1000msec.
+In this minor project, I have made a circuit which consists of an Arduino Uno, a buzzer, a battery(12v) and a transistor to generate SA RE GA MA PA tones in a loop with a delay of 1000msec.